 What Are Old Harry Rocks?

 Old Harry Rocks mark the easternmost point of the Dorset Jurassic Coast.
 These are a group of chalk rock stacks stretching out into the sea from Handfast Point on the Isle of Purbeck.
-Local legend holds that the rocks are named after Harry Payne, a pirate from nearby Poole.
+Local legend holds that the rocks are named after Harry Paye, a pirate from nearby Poole.

 Once upon a time, Purbeck and the Isle of Wight were connected by a chalk ridge.
 Old Harry Rocks, and their counterpoint The Needles on the Isle of Wight, are remainders of this chalk ridge.